nasa/GeneLab_Data_Processing/RNAseq/Workflow_Documentation/NF_RCP-F/README.md

 ### 5. Additional Output Files

 The outputs from the Analysis Staging and V&V Pipeline Subworkflows are described below:
-> Note: The outputs from the RNASeq Consensus Pipeline Subworkflow are documented in the [GL-DPPD-7101-F.md](../../Pipeline_GL-DPPD-7101_Versions/GL-DPPD-7101-F.md) processing protocol.
+> Note: The outputs from the RNASeq Consensus Pipeline Subworkflow are documented in the [GL-DPPD-7101-F](../../Pipeline_GL-DPPD-7101_Versions/GL-DPPD-7101-F.md) processing protocol.

 **Analysis Staging Subworkflow**

    - Output:
      - \*_bulkRNASeq_v1_runsheet.csv (table containing metadata required for processing, including the raw reads files location)
-     - \*-ISA.zip (the ISA archive of the GLDS datasets to be processed, downloaded from the GeneLab Data Repository)
+     - \*-ISA.zip (the ISA archive of the GLDS datasets to be processed, downloaded from the OSDR)
      - \*_metadata_table.txt (table that includes additional information about the GLDS dataset, not used for processing)